Elbtalkessel/eternal-struggle/README.md

 Removing `AppleALC.kext` doesn't help.
 Tried adding SSDT-EC-DESKTOP.aml and power management related one.
 Non verbose boot gives screen about failed boot and asks press any key.

-# Rest
-romfile="...path.." on pci passtrhough in args
+`romfile="...path.."` on pci passtrhough in args does nothing

+# Unrelated prob
+SSDT-HPET.aml does fixes power mgm issue but sometimes doesn't